 Choosing what RC FPV aircraft to use for your first attempts at FPV should be a very straight forward decision.
-It should be a model you are very comfortable flying, it should be a slow & stable flyer, and it should of course be reliable.
+It should be a model you are very comfortable with and skilled at flying it.
+It should be a slow & stable flyer, and it should of course be reliable.

 Secondary considerations are based largely on how and where you intend to fly FPV style.
 For example, are you planning on fairly long distance flying or closer in?
 If long distance (well out of visual range) is something you want to eventually do, chances of losing your aircraft increase; so it better either be fairly inexpensive/expendable, or have a very good return to home autopilot system (not many are good).